pavankumarpolavarapu/Programming/Sorting/notes.md

         mergesort(R)
         #i = index of left, j = index of right, k = index of merged array
         i = j = k = 0
+        #Find smallest entry comparing two divisions and insert the lowest into array at kth index
         while( i < len(L) and j < len(R)):
             if( L[i] < R[j]):
                 a[k] = L[i]